The Psycho-Babble Column Jonathan Lamm The Psycho-Babble Column Jonathan Lamm

 Read More

-Overcoming Social Anxiety: Steps to Break Free from Fear
+CBT for Social Anxiety: Steps to Break Free from Fear

 Does the fear of being judged or the thought of appearing awkward in social situations dictate your life?
 You're not alone.
 Social anxiety can make every day social interactions—whether it's small talk or public speaking—feel overwhelming and intimidating.
 It is characterized by a deep fear of social situations, often driven by concerns of being judged, humiliated, rejected, or scrutinized for one's words or actions.